Teaching

 Education in American Society

+This course examines forces, ideologies, and structures that inform attitudes and trajectories of education in contemporary American society.
+Education, broadly considered, has historical, socio-cultural, philosophical, economic, and political influences.
 In 2022, I designed a writing intensive version of this course and received instructor-based approval from University of Hawai‘i at Mānoa Office of General Education.
+The course also fulfilled the contemporary ethical issues focus requirement.
+(Upper level; online and face-to-face)

 Introduction to Multicultural Education

 This course takes an interdisciplinary and global approach.
 Through group discussions, lectures, writing assignments, and reflection, students will practice an inquisitive learning style that emphasizes critical thinking, curiosity, and creativity to understand the nuances of multicultural education.
 We will draw upon a variety of materials including films, literature, relevant recent events, contemporary scholarship, and popular culture to untangle the different attitudes to multicultural education as well as the underlying motivations informing these perspectives.
+(Upper level; synchronous online)

 Graduate Courses